On Stanley-Reisner Rings with Minimal Betti Numbers: Operations that preserve weakly tightness

 Moreover, for a simplicial complex $K$ on vertices $\left\{v_1, v_2, \ldots, v_m\right\}$ and a sequence of positive integers $J=\left(j_1, j_2, \ldots, j_m \right)$, one can define a new simplicial complex $K(J)$ on $j_1+j_2+\cdots+j_m$ new vertices, labelled

 with the property that

 is a minimal non-face of $K(J)$ if and only if $\left\{v_{i_1}, v_{i_2}, \ldots, v_{i_k}\right\}$ is a minimal non-face of $K$.
 Moreover, all minimal non-faces of $K(J)$ have this form.
 The above definition of $K(J)$ is introduced in~\cite[Definition 2.1]{BBCG15}.
 In fact, $K(J)$ can also be produced by iteratively applying the simplicial wedge construction to $K$.
-So by Theorem~\ref{Thm:wedge-Weak-Tight}, $K$ is weakly tight if and only if $K(J)$ is weakly tight. \n

-In addition, in the essential germ filtration~\eqref{Equ:WT-Germ-Seq}, we can compute the bigraded Betti numbers of $\mathbb{F}[Y_{k+1}]$ from $(Y_k, L_k)$ by the formula in Corollary~\ref{Cor:bigrad-Formula} (a):
+So by Theorem~\ref{Thm:wedge-Weak-Tight}, we obtain the following corollary immediately.